-India Ratings and Research (Ind-Ra) says that 111 of the top 500 corporate borrowers, which held INR7.4trn of the overall INR30.2 trillion debt held by the top 500 corporate borrowers at FYE16, are unlikely to generate higher return on capital employed (ROCE) than weighted average cost of capital (WACC), even in a high economic growth scenario.
+Ind-Ra says that 102 entities, which held INR6.3 trillion of the overall INR30.2 trillion debt held by the top 500 corporate borrowers at FYE16, are unlikely to generate higher return on capital employed (ROCE) than weighted average cost of capital (WACC), even in a high economic growth scenario.
 The agency attributed this to an incremental build-up of relatively high non-productive assets during FY11-FY16.
-Such corporates witnessed a decline in the proportion of their fixed assets to total assets to 52% in FY16 from 71% in FY11.
+Such corporates witnessed a decline in the proportion of their fixed assets to total assets to 52% in FY16 from 68% in FY11.
 As a result, the credit metrics of these corporates are likely to marginally improve in the near term.

-Ind-Ra expects lower shareholder returns to be generated by 26 Non-Vulnerable corporates with low volatility in cash flows but a relatively high proportion of non-productive assets.
-These entities accounted for INR3.4trn of the INR17.8trn debt held by Non-Vulnerable corporates.
+Ind-Ra expects lower shareholder returns to be generated by 25 Non-Vulnerable corporates with low volatility in cash flows but a relatively high proportion of non-productive assets.
+These entities accounted for INR2.8 trillion of the INR17.8 trillion debt held by Non-Vulnerable corporates.
 The debt servicing ability of these corporates would remain intact, as many of them benefit from strong parentage.
 Ind-Ra believes equity investment would be the most desirable option for these entities to deleverage and improve their capital structure.
-Sectors such as real estate and telecom have corporates with a relatively high proportion of non-productive assets and low, but, positive cash flow growth.
+Sectors such as real estate have corporates with a relatively high proportion of non-productive assets and low, but, positive cash flow growth.

-Corporates with strong profitability levels, healthy capital structures and a relatively higher productive asset base hold INR14.3trn debt of the overall Non-Vulnerable debt.
+Corporates with strong profitability levels, healthy capital structures and relatively higher productive asset bases hold INR15 trillion debt of the overall Non-Vulnerable debt.
 These entities are likely to significantly benefit from an economic recovery.
-Ind-Ra believes these corporates would be the key driver of a revival in private sector investment.
-Corporates from sectors such as auto and automotive supplier, cement, chemical and pharmaceutical have low cash flow volatility and a high proportion of productive assets.
+Ind-Ra expects these corporates to largely revive private sector investment.
+Corporates from sectors such as auto and automotive supplier, cement, chemical, telecom and pharmaceutical have low cash flow volatility and a high proportion of productive assets.

 Powered by Capital Market - Live News